 The Cayman Islands has long been a leading offshore jurisdiction for investment funds, as well as a significant global financial centre overall.
 The Cayman Islands Government has been keen to attract new business in the expanding FinTech and crypto-asset markets.

-The Cayman Islands Government introduced virtual asset legislation in 2020 to comply with global standards set out by the Financial Action Task Force in the form of the Virtual Asset (Service Providers) Act (the "VASP Act").
-The VASP Act provides legal certainty and has contributed to the rapid growth of the virtual assets sector in the Cayman Islands, including a number of regulated trading platforms, custodians, broker-dealers, lenders and other service providers as well as tokenised investment funds, debt issuances and real assets.
+The Cayman Islands Government introduced virtual asset legislation in 2020 to comply with global standards set out by the Financial Action Task Force in the form of the Virtual Asset (Service Providers) Act (the ‘VASP Act’).
+The VASP Act provides legal certainty and has contributed to the rapid growth of the virtual assets sector in the Cayman Islands, including a number of regulated trading platforms, custodians, broker-dealers, lenders and other service providers, as well as tokenised investment funds, debt issuances and real assets.
 The Cayman Islands is also by far the leading jurisdiction for regulated digital asset funds and attractive to those wishing to establish foundation companies as legal wrappers for decentralised autonomous organisations.
-The VASP Act defines a “virtual asset” as a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes but does not include a digital representation of fiat currencies.
-For the purposes of the VASP Act, virtual service tokens are not classed as virtual assets.
-A ‘Virtual Assets Service Provider’ (“VASP”) under the VASP Act is a person carrying on a "virtual asset service" in the course of business using a Cayman Islands entity or otherwise from within the Cayman Islands.
-A “virtual asset service” means the issuance of virtual assets or the business of providing one or more of the following services or operations for or on behalf of another person:
+The VASP Act is being implemented in phases.
+The first phase, a registration regime, came into effect on 31st October 2020 and focused on anti-money laundering and the counter-financing of terrorism, compliance, supervision and enforcement.
+A more extensive licensing regime covering virtual asset custodians and operators of virtual asset trading platforms came into force with effect from 1st April 2025.

 Under the VASP Act, there is the potential for the future introduction of a sandbox licence.
-A sandbox licence is a temporary (up to one year) licence that CIMA may direct a VASP to apply for in certain circumstances, but the sandbox regime has not yet been implemented
+A sandbox licence is a temporary (up to one year) licence that CIMA may direct a VASP to apply for in certain circumstances, but the sandbox regime has not yet been implemented.

+As perhaps one of the most publicly recognised applications of FinTech, cryptocurrencies are virtual currencies that use encryption technologies to secure and verify transactions, and to control the creation of additional units.
+But FinTech—a shortened form of ‘financial technology’—is broader than just cryptocurrencies.
+FinTech also refers to the use of other technologies, such as blockchain, that are revolutionising the delivery of financial services via digital applications, retail banking and investment markets.
 Particularly in recent years, financial services in Cayman have increasingly reflected the value of delivering products and services through FinTech innovations.
-Some of the virtual asset and FinTech-related activities that take place within Cayman include crypto exchange services, custodial services, initial coin offerings, tokenized funds and innovators working on new centralised and decentralised technologies.
-The VASP Act has introduced a framework to regulate digital assets, in order to ensure that any risks associated with such activities are analysed and mitigated, and that any benefits are realised in a manner consistent with a well-regulated financial services jurisdiction.
-As of March 2025, there were 19 VASP registrations with CIMA under the VASP Act, with a number of applications pending.
+Some of the virtual asset and FinTech-related activities that take place within Cayman include crypto exchange services, custodial services, initial coin offerings, tokenised funds and innovators working on new centralised and decentralised technologies.
+The VASP Act has introduced a framework to regulate digital assets in order to ensure that any risks associated with such activities are analysed and mitigated, and that any benefits are realised in a manner consistent with a well-regulated financial services jurisdiction.
+As of May 2026 , there were 19 VASP registered or licensed entities with CIMA under the VASP Act, with a number of applications pending.

-The Government has introduced a number of other incentives to encourage FinTech firms to set up on Cayman.
-These include a Special Economic Zone ("SEZ") granting incentives to companies (particularly FinTechs) to relocate their businesses and employees.
+The Government has introduced a number of other incentives to encourage FinTech firms to set up in Cayman.
+These include a Special Economic Zone (SEZ) granting incentives to companies (particularly FinTechs) to relocate their businesses and employees.
 There is also TechCayman, which was established in 2018 to encourage technology entrepreneurs to establish their businesses in the Cayman Islands, and to create a tech hub for collaboration and expansion.

 For updates on the Cayman Islands’ digital assets regulatory framework, visit the Cayman Islands Monetary Authority’s website at www.cima.ky.